 The Definitions Section was holistically updated in 2021 and with this update has been reviewed for continued consistency and additions to further clarify the Plan as indicated in the Framework for Policy 2.1.3, 7-Year Review of the Plan.
 The symbols below categorize proposed changes throughout the Plan into five categories, four of which are specific and the last of which identifies changes that address more than one specific category.
 Proposed housekeeping changes do not have a symbol.
-All changes are indicated in strike- through/underline format.
+All changes are indicated in strike-through/underline format and double strike through/double underline format, the latter denotes changes incorporated after the March 27, 2025, Steering Committee meeting.